-Table 4 presents some of the information and technology indicators of the region.
-The number of fixed and mobile subscribers per thousand of the population shows extremely low performance for all countries except the Maldives.
-On average, only seventy six in every thousand persons - less than 8 percent - in South Asia have subscriptions to fixed landlines and mobile phones, and this puts South Asia below its Asian counterparts, Latin America and even the Middle Eastern region.
+Table 4 presents some of the information and technology indicators of the region (Table 4).
+The number of fixed and mobile subscribers per thousand populations shows extremely low performance for all countries except Maldives.
+On average, only 76 in every thousand persons - less than 8 percent - in South Asia has subscription to fixed landlines and mobile phones, and this puts South Asia below its Asian counterparts, Latin America and even the Middle-East region.
 Telephone mainlines, or the number of telephone lines connecting a customer's equipment to the public switched telephone network, again shows that South Asian countries have fairly low connectivity.
-Bangladesh, with six persons per thousand connected to the public switch, and Nepal, with thirty persons per thousand, fare particularly poorly.
-The countries perform better on the percentage of the population within the range of a cellular signal (covered by mobile telephony): on average, 43 percent of South Asia is covered by mobile telephony, with Bangladesh and the Maldives covering over half of their population.
+Bangladesh and Nepal fare particularly poorly, with 6 and 30 persons per thousand connected to the public switch.
+The countries perform better on the percentage of the population within a range of a cellular signal (covered by mobile telephony), wherein on average, 43 percent of South Asia is covered by mobile telephony, with Bangladesh and Maldives covering over half of their population.
 Given that television is a much older technology, the share of households with a (colour) television set, should be fairly high even in the developing countries of South Asia.
-We find that on average about one-third of the households have a television set in South Asia, ranging from only 3 percent in Bhutan to 68 percent in the Maldives.
+We find that on average about one-third of the households have a television set in South Asia, ranging from only 3 percent in Bhutan to 68 percent in Maldives.
 The world average of households with television sets is 84 percent.